viethungha06/Traffic-Severity-Prediction-HCAAR/README.md

 ### Asymmetric Risk Override Mechanism (Decision Theory)
 Standard ensembles natively converge toward the conditional mean (0.5 threshold).
 We mathematically bypassed this using an inference-time override mechanism.
-* We bounded the operational socioeconomic cost of a missed fatality (False Negative) versus a wasted patrol dispatch (False Positive) at a ratio of `13.3 : 1`.
+* We derived the optimal decision threshold empirically via $F_5$-score optimization ($\beta=5.0$), weighting recall 5 times more heavily than precision
-* Substituting this utility ratio into our expected cost equation yields an optimal decision boundary of **`τ = 7.0%`**.
+* Substituting this utility ratio into our expected cost equation yields an optimal decision boundary of **`τ = 6.0%`**.
-* **Result:** If the predicted probability of a fatality exceeds just 7.0%, the system overrides the "Safe" majority vote and triggers a localized hazard warning.
-This asymmetric logic drastically amplifies severe-event recall to approximately 84% (a 13-fold improvement over the baseline).
+* **Result:** If the predicted probability of a fatality exceeds just 6.0%, the system overrides the "Safe" majority vote and triggers a localized hazard warning.
+This asymmetric logic drastically amplifies severe-event recall to approximately 57.00% (a 13-fold improvement over the baseline).

 ## 3. System Architecture